qmk/qmk_firmware/docs/feature_split_keyboard.md

 #define USE_I2C
 ```

 This enables I<sup>2</sup>C support for split keyboards.
 This isn't strictly for communication, but can be used for OLED or other I<sup>2</sup>C-based devices.
+Also add the `NO_RIGHT_HALF_EXT_I2C_PULLUPS` define (described below) if the right half of the board does not have I2C pullup resistors on it.

 ```c
 #define SOFT_SERIAL_PIN D0